 The students who hold the following positions are tasked with leading the ensemble from within.
 These students need not be the best individual performers in the ensemble, but they should be able to lead by example, with regard to commitment and personal preparation.

 The President will serve as the student leader of the Concert Band.
-He or she will be elected by the members of the concert band at the beginning of the fall semester, and serve for the remainder of the academic year.
-Underclassmen (sophomores or juniors) serving as President may be re-elected.
+He or she will be elected by the members of the concert band at the beginning of the fall semester, and serve for the remainder of their career at Lafayette.

 The primary functions of the President will be to: